drreynolds/smuhpc-workshop/source/session_9.rst

 .. index:: SMU HPC clusters

-As seen in :ref:`session6`, the SMU HPC cluster is actually currently comprised of four separate computing clusters: two batch processing clusters for high-throughput computing, and two smaller parallel computing clusters.
+As seen in :ref:`session6`, the older SMU HPC cluster is actually comprised of four separate computing clusters: two batch processing clusters for high-throughput computing, and two smaller parallel computing clusters.
 For future reference throughout the remainder of